 1. Accept license terms (if you agree)

-Once you have read through the software license terms, and you agree to it all, click on the ‘Accept’ button to continue.
+Once you have read the software license terms and agree to them, click the Accept button to continue.

 3. Check or uncheck recommended options

-Then choose the language options, whether you want a 64 or 32 bit operating system (check your hardware on the target machine first), then click on the ‘Next’ button to continue.
+If you uncheck the option, choose the appropriate language.
+Select the 64-bit or 32-bit operating system (check your hardware architecture or processor specs on the target machine first), then click the Next button to continue.

 4. Choose USB flash Drive

-Choose the ‘USB flash drive’ option and click on the ‘Next’ button to proceed to the next step.
+Click on the Next button to proceed to the next step.

-Select the target drive that you want the installation files to be installed on, then click on the ‘Next’ button to move on to the next step.
+Select the target USB drive on which you want the installation files to be installed, then click on the Next button to move on to the next step.

 6. The download and installation will proceed